dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 1. Unzip the file you just downloaded.

+2. Make a backup of the folder `dwains-theme/configs` this is very important!

+3. Remove the folder `dwains-theme` in your main HA folder.

-2. Copy the content of this folder to the root of your Home Assistant installation.
+4. Copy the content of the folder you just downloaded to the root of your Home Assistant installation.

-**WARNING: You may need to overwrite the file `ui-lovelace.yaml` with the file from the downloaded folder.**
+5. Copy back the folder `configs` to the folder `dwains-theme`.

 **Do you have any custom resources?
 Go to the folder `dwains-theme/resources/`, if you don't have the file `custom_resources.yaml` then rename the file `custom_resources-sample.yaml` to `custom_resources.yaml` and place your resources in the file `custom_resources.yaml`!**